shime/tiny-ruby-compiler/readme.md

 100% covered with tests.

-Converts Lisp to C like so:
+Converts Lispy expressions to C-like expressions like so:

 | Operation       | Lisp                   | C                      |
 | ----------------| -----------------------|------------------------|